 Plan.
 Outline the various stages of how you will accomplish your goal.
 This where your you should have a clear set of action plans and timelines.

 Create.
 Create a prototype.
 Be creative.
 Go back to your questions and see if the prototype is a solution.
 Test the prototype and see if it works.
 List down all the challenges and problems, then analyze.

 Improve.
 Test and revise the prototype.
 Come up with solutions and new designs.
 Gather feedback about the prototype.
 As you improve your technology design, you will able “to accomplish the same goal but are more conducive to everyone’s needs or desires”.
 Given how exhaustive the steps are, it really doesn’t come as a surprise that Technology Design Process is the root of all great things.

 In fact, the design process also applies to software design wherein not only the mechanics are taken into consideration but also the look and feel of the software are blended to the total presentation.
-For example, this online backup software has been hailed for its ease of use as well as simplicity of visual design, according to http://www.r-fate.com.
+For example, this online backup software has been hailed for its ease of use as well as simplicity of visual design.
 The software, Carbonite, has been hailed by users as one of the aesthetically designed user platform due to its simplicity.
-You can check it out yourself at http://www.r-fate.com/carbonite-offer-code-discount/ to see how the people at Carbonite used tech design to simplify and bring about a great user experienced to end-users of this online backup solution.
+You can check it out yourself by visiting http://www.r-fate.com/carbonite-offer-code-discount to see how the people at Carbonite used tech design to simplify and bring about a great user experienced to end-users of this online backup solution for businesses.

 Now if you are interested in how tech design was used for online backup solutions for personal use, visit http://www.r-fate.com/carbonite-business-offer-code-discount and see for yourself how they have integrated tech design to make this software truly user friendly.